When startups are competing for a limited amount of attention, cultivating a good origin story can go a long way towards winning customers over.

 Position your message carefully when speaking to your audience

 RC: “I would encourage everybody to think, ‘Where is the attention of my potential customer?’ and be there.
+We live in a swipeable world now.
+Content is very disposable, and it’s tough to compete.

 “Treehouse and I use different tactics.
 As the CEO and founder, I am leading a movement which basically says, ‘Educate yourself.’
 Treehouse also markets this mission, but I can be even more opinionated about this subject, and say, ‘I think the future of education is online.
 I think it’s affordable.
 I think you should be able to get job-ready for less than $5,000.
 You shouldn’t have to go into student debt.’
 I post at least four times a day on all my channels, with a consistent message.